stevemckinney/iamsteve/content/blog/0174-about-version-8.md

 > Contentlayer appears it is no longer being maintained.
 I intend to replace it with [velite](https://github.com/zce/velite) as this looks like the closest thing to it.

 ### Better code highlighting
 Another place I had a load of faff with getting builds to work on Netlify.
-But I think in the end this was down to the node version I was using on netlify even though I thought I was on a more up to date version.
+But I think in the end this was down to the node version I was using on Netlify even though I thought I was on a more up to date version.

-I was resigned to using `rehype-pretty-code` but managed to get it all working with rehype-prism-plus.
+I was resigned to using `rehype-pretty-code` but managed to get it all working with `rehype-prism-plus`.
 Which I was able to get a decent theme going, pretty code is far too limited in code highlighting.

-And personally I find it easier to read when your brackets in html and jsx are the same colour as the tag.
+And personally I find it easier to read when your brackets in HTML and JSX are the same colour as the tag, which wasn't achievable without using Prism.

 ## Using border-image for nicer borders
 The standard borders available in CSS aren’t desirable visually.
 You have `dotted`, `dashed` and not a lot else when it comes to controlling border style.